 Products Required to be Labeled as Made in the USA

-According to the FTC and other regulations that the government has put in place, there are a few product categories where companies are required to explicitly state the country of origin.
+According to the FTC and other regulations that the government has put in place, there are a few product categories where companies are required to explicitly state the country of origin for all materials within the product.
+We also have Title 19 Chapter 4 Section 1304 of the United States Code on our side which states that all imported products must be labeled as such on the product or packaging.
+However, that doesn’t apply to marketing materials.
 These rules are great for consumers!
 Here are the product categories.

 According to the American Automobile Labeling Act, any vehicle manufactured after October 1, 1994 that is meant to be sold in the U.S. has to be properly labeled with three things: